nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

 = 6.2.6 =
+* added: EIO_LAZY_FOLD override to configure number of images above-the-fold that will be skipped by Lazy Load
 * added: Easy IO URLs for custom (non-WP) srcset markup
 * added: Easy IO support for CSS background images with relative URLs
 * fixed: Easy IO scaling not working on full-size images without srcset/responsive markup